How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 1. Moz has a pretty interesting whiteboard image portraying analysis of competitor top pages to gain insights and create better blogs.

-2. You can use Google’s “Year in Search” to find topics that people were interested in that year.
+2. You can use Google’s “Year in Search” to find topics people were interested in that year.
 You can then run ideas within you/your client’s content department to find blog topics that might be relevant to your readers.
-To augment your content strategy, you can also look at trends that peaked people’s interest.
+To augment your content strategy, look at trends that piqued people’s interest.

-3. You may have come across keywords, topics that are too similar in their meaning.
-To decide what to do with those type of topics, you can use this free tool called “SERP similarity tool“.
-This resource can quickly help you decide if you need to whip up a new topic or optimize an existing blog with that keyword.
+3. You may have come across keywords and topics that are too similar in their meaning.
+To decide what to do with those topics, you can use the “SERP similarity tool”.
+This resource can quickly help you decide whether to create a new topic or optimize an existing blog with that keyword.

 References: